-Main donors, 2015-16: the project is funded by ifa (Institut für Auslandsbeziehungen) with means of the German Federal Foreign Office; Blossom Hill Foundation; CSSF.
+Main donors, 2018: the project is funded by ifa (Institut für Auslandsbeziehungen) with means of the German Federal Foreign Office; Alligator Trust (UK).

 Through guided reading of the stories „Power of Goodness: Stories of Reconciliation and Nonviolence“, discussion, art-therapy, music and role-play, children will learn about peaceful conflict transformation, tolerance and respect.
 They will learn the benefits of not judging people by their ethnic or religious background and questioning prejudice, promoting dialogue and compromise and taking an active stance in their communities.
 The project provides creative models for resolving differences peacefully and building relationships and a society based on tolerance and justice.

-This approach has been successfully used in Chechnya by psychologists and trainers of the partner organization.
-Their skills and knowledge will be transferred to their Ukrainian colleagues, which is considered extremely valuable in today’s very challenging situation.
+This approach has been successfully used in Chechnya by psychologists and trainers of the partner organization since 2008.
+In 2018, their skills and knowledge will be shared further with their Ukrainian colleagues, strengthening an important partnership that has developed since 2015.

 Increased leadership skills and participation in their communities will help the young people who benefit from Power of Goodness in Chechnya and Ukraine to become more confident, resourceful members of their societies, better able to assist themselves and their families and to base their lives on peaceful and respectful relations, equipped with knowledge of nonviolent methods to address disputes and conflict.